andrei-trofin/Improbabilii-Facebook-Stats/README.md

 <details open>
 <summary>Show/Hide</summary>

-There are some ideas which I believe could improve this project and will try to implement some whenever I come back to it:
+There are some ideas which I believe could improve this project, and will try to implement some whenever I come back to it:
 - a more meaningful way to choose the best model; sure, plain "what's best" evaluation works, but perhaps have a baseline to compare with, something like